jywu20/Notes/Linguistics/methodology/basic-linguistic-theory.md

 > He closes the door.

 and the case in an ergative language (e.g. Sec.
 3.2, (8) and (10)), we can see that in a truly ergative language, the position of O is exactly the same as S, while even in a clause with an "ergative" verb in an accusative language, the position of O is not the same as S.
-Therefore, beside the argument structure of the central verb, there must be something else that is different between an nominative/accusative language and an ergative language.
+Therefore, beside the argument structure of the central verb, there must be something *else* that is different between an nominative/accusative language and an ergative language.
 Thus the term *ergative verb* is unnecessary and misleading.
+See Aldridge 2015 for an example of the terminology chaos in Archaic Chinese study.

 ## 2.6